Edoardo-Putti/Robotics-first-project/src/first_project/ReadMe.txt

 use dynamic reconfigure to set the parameters

-to visualize the system's trajectory start rviz and leave the fixed frame to "map" and add the tf;
+to visualize the system's trajectory start rviz and leave the fixed frame to "map" and add the tf or the odometry;

 ----------------------------------------------